AlvaroAV/Python-Scripts/README.md

 1. Start Selenium browser with Chrome
 2. Start Selenium browser with Firefox
-3. Use proxy with Selenium
+3. Use proxy with Chrome
+4. Use proxy with Firefox

+Visit [Source Page](https://bitbucket.org/AlvaroAV/python-scripts/src) to see the example files.